The duration of an A/B experiment depends on the kind of experiment running and on the traffic.

 Estimate the duration of an A/B experiment with Kameleoon

 You can estimate the duration of your A/B experiment from Kameleoon editor.
-To do this, click on the “Finalize” button, located on the top right of the Kameleoon editor.
+To do this, click on the Finalize button, located on the top right of the Kameleoon Graphic editor.

-To have an estimation of the duration, you need to fill in the following information:
+To have an estimation of the duration, you need to fill in some information.

 - Average number of daily visitors: traffic in number of daily visitors on the tested page(s).

 - Current conversion rate (Original): conversion rate measured on your website for the goal used as a reference.

 - Desired reliability: required confidence to consider the experiment as significant.
 For example, a significance level at 95% means that if the variation is winning, there is a 5% chance that it is not actually improving the conversion rate.

 - Desired improvement rate: the improvement expected between the conversion rate of the reference page and the conversion rate of the variation.